Teoria alegerii raționale

-The course is addressed to students of economics, political science and international relations who already have a certain background of political economy and European Union institutions and policies.
-The conversational style of lectures is great for presenting the science of rational choice theory to tomorrow's political analysts.
-The course is designed to provide students with a solid conceptual understanding of the subject by using modern positive methods and theories.
-It differs from all other introductory courses by encouraging students to apply these positive theories to the explanation of current EU phenomena with a direct impact on their daily lives.
+The course is addressed to students of political science and international relations who already have a certain background of political economy, political institutions and public policy.
+The conversational style of the courses is superb for presenting rational choice theory to tomorrow's political analysts.
+The course is designed to provide students with a solid conceptual understanding of the subject using modern positive methods and theories.
+It differs from all other introductory courses by encouraging students to apply these positive theories to the analysis of current phenomena with a direct impact on their daily lives.
 At the end of the semester, students will be able to use positive political theories to understand current issues such as the success of extremist parties, conflicts between presidents, governments, parliaments and courts, the power of interest groups, and the negotiation of international treaties.
 They will also have developed general analytical skills that will prove useful in further studies or non-academic careers.
 Weekly seminar questions and discussions on important topical issues will also encourage them to develop their ability to research independently, offer and receive peer review, and manage discussions with others to elucidate an issue.